Create a room

 We have to tell Escoria where our character should start in the new scene.

-For pointing out specific locations, we can use the ESCLocation
+For pointing out specific locations, we can use an ESCLocation node.

-Add one and rename it to “start”, so we know what this location represents.
+Add one to the scene and set its name to “start”, so that we know what this location represents.

 Hint

-It is generally recommended, to give nodes a meaningful name.
-Especially with bigger, complex rooms, this provides to be very helpful.
+It is generally recommended to give nodes a meaningful name, especially in bigger, more complex rooms.
+Doing so always proves to be very helpful.